DAB Car Radio – A Quick Guide

 Aerials

-Digital in-car-radios have two aerial connections, one for DAB and one for analogue.
-Whereas as the aerial on most analogue systems will only receive FM, medium-wave and long-wave receptions, which means it may be necessary to add a DAB car radio aerial.
+Digital in-car radios have two aerial connections, one for DAB and one for analogue.
+Whereas the aerial on most analogue systems will only receive FM, medium-wave and long-wave receptions, which means it may be necessary to add a DAB car radio aerial.

 If you opt to replace your car radio with a new DAB car radio, then you usually get a stick on DAB aerial with the new radio set.
 The DAB aerial can be stuck on the inside of your windscreen.
 The cable is then hidden behind the dashboard and plugged into the back of the radio.
 While you will find the signal acceptable in most areas, it will not perform as well as an aerial placed on the roof of the car.

-However, if you prefer the security of better signal, you can buy a roof-mounted DAB aerial without breaking the bank.
+However, if you prefer the security of a better signal, you can buy a roof-mounted DAB aerial without breaking the bank.
 You will find various aerials available including magnetically mounted aerials, shark fin antennas or complete replacement roof-mounted aerials.
-So no matter what your requirements, you’re sure to find a suitable solution.
+So no matter what your requirements are, you’re sure to find a suitable solution.

 Smartphone/Bluetooth